Late "G" dye peaks at base positions 190 and 400

 Causes of late "G" dye peaks

-- The major cause of breakdown of the BigDye chemistry is excess heating or high numbers of freeze/ thaw cycles.
+- Breakdown of the BigDye chemistry caused by excess heating or high numbers of freeze/thaw cycles.

 Solving late "G" dye peak problems